BY PASTOR T. O. BANSO

 There are other curses the wicked ones, people like Balaam the son of Beor hired by Balak the son of Zippor to curse the Israelites (Numbers 22), place on people and evil spiritual activities frustrating their efforts in life and limiting their impact.

 Every child of God must learn to engage in spiritual warfare to pray and possess what is rightly his from God.
 God shall hear the persistent cries of such persons and intervene.

 The weapons of our warfare are not carnal but mighty in God to destroy all spiritual forces that want to sabotage the efforts of God’s children towards making maximum impact in life (2 Corinthians 10:4-6).

 Do not fold your arms and watch the devil short-circuit your destiny.
 You must not surrender your destiny to the forces of darkness.
 Rule in the midst of your enemies (Psalm 110:2b).
 Never stop praying (1 Thessalonians 5:17).
-“Joseph is a fruitful tree, a fruitful tree beside a fountain.
-His branches reach over the wall.
-He has been attacked by archers, who shot at him and harassed him.
-But his bow remained strong, and his arms were strengthened by the Mighty One of Jacob, the Shepherd, the Rock of Israel” (Genesis 49:22-24 New Living Translation).
-Before the very eyes of your enemies, you shall be fruitful in Jesus’ name.
+“Joseph is a fruitful bough, a fruitful bough by a well; His branches run over the wall.
+The archers have bitterly grieved him, shot at him and hated him.
+But his bow remained in strength, and the arms of his hands were made strong By the hands of the Mighty God of Jacob (From there is the Shepherd, the Stone of Israel)” (Genesis 49:22-24 New King James Version).
+Before your enemies, you shall be fruitful in Jesus’ name.